-China says woman died from bird flu new to humansDecember 18th, 2013 by Gillian Wong in Diseases, Conditions, Syndromes /
+China says woman died from bird flu new to humansDecember 18, 2013 by Gillian Wong in Medicine & Health / Diseases, Conditions, Syndromes

 Chinese authorities said Wednesday that a 73-year-old Chinese woman died after being infected with a bird flu strain that had sickened a human for the first time, a development that the World Health Organization called "worrisome."

 China's Center for Disease Control and Prevention confirmed the woman in the city of Nanchang had been infected by the H10N8 bird flu virus, a strain that had not previously been found in people, the Jiangxi province health department said on its website.